redding/t.rb/README.md

 env_vars: "USE_SIMPLE_COV=0"
 ```

-The only required value s: `default_cmd:` - all others are optional:
+The only required value is: `default_cmd:` - all others are optional:

 ```yaml
 default_cmd: "MINITEST_REPORTER=ProgressReporter ./bin/rake test"